Docs: Features: Ignore Regex Options

 The ignore-schema option is useful in scenarios where a database server contains multiple schemas which you need to manage with Skeema, as well as some “scratch” databases that you wish to ignore.

-If you wish to track only a single schema from a database server instance, you should run skeema init with the --schema option on the command line, instead of using ignore-schema.
+If you wish to track only a single schema from a database server, you should run skeema init with the --schema option on the command line, instead of using ignore-schema.
 For other commands, to interact with just a single schema at a time, simply cd to that schema’s subdirectory before invoking skeema; see the FAQ entry for more information.

 Note that unlike other ignore options, ignore-schema does not affect skeema lint or skeema format, as these commands operate on the filesystem representation without needing to interact with the schema option.